 Recessed Mounted – In some cases, someone within the building will be in charge of distributing the mail from a private mailroom.
 This is true of many universities, colleges, and government buildings.
 In these cases, buy commercial mailboxes that can be recessed into a wall with rear access from a secure room.

 Pedestal Mounted – Pedestal mounted commercial mailboxes are ideal for up to 16 tenants and can be installed either indoors or outdoors.
-They are common in many apartment and business complexes.
+They are common in many apartment buildings and business complexes.

 Number of Tenant Doors – This may be the biggest question of all since the number of tenants will determine really what your commercial mailbox options are.
 Not only should you be aware of how many doors you will need, but also how much space you have to put the amount of doors you need.

 Door Numbering or Engraving – Another thing to consider is the type of door numbering you would like to have.
 Buying commercial mailboxes with custom tenant door numbering is available, including adding address tags, or the numbering can be engraved into the doors.

 Door Sizes – With commercial mailboxes, there are a variety of door sizes and compartment configurations that will allow you to have total customization of your final product.
 Door sizes are important if the tenant receives a lot of magazines or small packages.

 Along with commercial and residential mailboxes, we also offer a wide selection of mailbox address plaques and house numbers as well as home and garden products.

 For additional mailbox buying guidelines or if you have a question, please call our mailbox experts toll free at (866) 717-4943 or send us an email.
 We can also be reached through our online contact form.